 Why is this is a problem?
 Because the

-2.5 installed and set as to run as the default python
+python 2.5 installed and set as to run as the default python in my path.

 $ which python